shekgit/JS-Practice/README.md

 10. For Day 13, click "Save" buttons to bookmark job listings
 11. For Day 14, click piano keys or use keyboard (ASDFGHJ + WETYU) to play notes
 12. For Day 15, move mouse or touch/drag on mobile to see spotlight effect
+13. For Day 16, watch text transform from random characters to "Welcome To The World of JavaScript!" with Matrix-style effect

 ## Technologies Used
 - HTML5